salifou/ansible-sar/README.md

 - Validate the inputs
 - Compute the following
     - list of repos that can be processed
+    - list of repos missing spotter project uuid
     - list of repos missing the archive (tar ball)
     - list of repos with multiple top level directories (skipped)
-- Delete and re-create the extracted folder if needed
+- Delete and re-create the extracted folder
 - Process each repo
     - Extract the archive in `$WORKING_DIR/extracted/<CSV FILE NAME WITHOUT EXTENSION>`
-    - Scan and rewrite the repo
+    - Scan and rewrite the repo 5 times
     - Re-scan after rewriting
     - Save the scan result in the `___spotter-report___.txt` file located in the extracted repo.
 - Print a summary (processed, skipped, etc.)